oxen-io/session-file-server-old/README.md

 #Upstream integration

-It can work as a back up to the main app.net.
-So while app.net is running everything could feel like one network.
+It can work as a back up to the main App.net.
+So while App.net is running everything could feel like one network.
+In the worst-case scenario where App.net goes away forever, altapi would serve as a backup for preserving the community and allowing people to use former App.net apps, now with altapi.

 A local AltAPI account can be linked with an App.net account.
-All locally created posts can be cross posted to app.net.
-All app.net created posts can be streaming into our data source and out to clients, ensuring seemless two way posting between the networks on a per user basis.
+All locally created posts can be cross posted to App.net.
+All App.net created posts can be streaming into our data source and out to clients, ensuring seemless two way posting between the networks on a per user basis.

-An API server operator can decide whether to allow non-linked app.net accounts to be able to post or not.
-If not allowed, there would be a complete two-way App.net relay and backup; this is because an app.net account posting to that AltAPI would be linked to a local AltAPI account, which means that the data would propagate through the AltAPI network and be preserved.
-Otherwise, if non-linked app.net accounts are allowed to post then the server operator will end up with content only available on their node.
+An API server operator can decide whether to allow non-linked App.net accounts to be able to post or not.
+If not allowed, there would be a complete two-way App.net relay and backup; this is because an App.net account posting to that AltAPI instance would be linked to a local AltAPI account, which means that the data would propagate through the AltAPI network and be preserved.
+Otherwise, if nonlinked App.net accounts are allowed to post then the server operator will end up with content only available on their node.

-This client/server relationship actually allows an API server whether it's app.net or other API compliant servers to link up in a hub-spoke topology and distribute the network across additional resources.
-Though work and planning will need to be put into distributed authentication and authorize.
+This client/server relationship actually allows an API server whether it's App.net or other API compliant servers to link up in a hub-spoke topology and distribute the network across additional resources, though work and planning will need to be put into distributed authentication and authorization.

-Users would authorize AltAPI with their app.net accounts, just like they would any other app.net app.
+Users would authorize AltAPI with their App.net accounts, just like they would any other App.net app.
 We envision users selecting from a list of AltAPI nodes before authorizing with it.

 The authorization flow itself would happen via OAuth proxy.
-This means that OAuth requests propagate up nodes until reaching the top node (usually app.net; otherwise the next connected AltAPI node would take its place).
+This means that OAuth requests propagate up nodes until reaching the top node (usually App.net; otherwise the next connected AltAPI node would take its place).
 At each successive node, a token is returned, then the request continues upstream.
 When the subsequent node returns a token, that remote upstream token is mapped to the token that the requesting node returned--the local token.

-As well as you can set up your own standalone social network and embrace all the app.net clients that support setting an alternative API root.
+As well, one could set up their own standalone social network and embrace all the App.net clients that support setting an alternative API root.

 #Components

 ## Daemons
 We'd need a web daemon for serving web requests.
-Then a background daemon for upstream streaming (connects to app.net using an app streaming), maintenance or background processing.
+Then a background daemon for upstream streaming (connects to App.net using an app streaming), maintenance or background processing.
 And then a websocket daemon for user streaming.

 The web and background daemon will be written in NodeJS as they'll need to share code for creating posts.